 Over the years, the deterioration of the Association's financial position has led to a series of downgrades in the ratings of our Senior Bonds.
-Initially, Standard and Poor's Rating Service ("S&P") rated our Series

-1998A Bonds and Series 1998B Bonds as BBB- with a negative outlook.
-As traffic counts remained at levels well below those projected in the 1997 WS Study and as we began using monies from our Debt Service Reserve Accounts to meet debt service requirements, in January 2003, the ratings were downgraded to B- with a stable outlook.
+Initially, Standard and Poor's Rating Service ("S&P") rated our Series 1998A Bonds and Series 1998B Bonds as BBB-.
+S&P affirmed the BBB- rating in January 2002; however, with a negative outlook.
+As traffic counts remained at levels well below those projected in the 1997 WS Study and as we continued using monies from our Debt Service Reserve Accounts to meet debt service requirements, in January 2003, the ratings were downgraded to B- and the outlook revised from negative to stable.
 S&P affirmed these ratings in January 2004, 2005 and 2006.
 In August 2007, because of the escalating debt service requirements and the Association's pending failure to meet the bond revenue covenant discussed in the "Economic Factors" section of this management's discussion and analysis above, S&P lowered the ratings of the Senior Bonds to CCC.
 S&P's outlook remained stable.
-In 2008, after consideration of the Association's ongoing deterioration of financial position and the expected debt service payment defaults in January 2010, S&P further downgraded the rating of our Series 1998A Bonds and Series 1998B Bonds to CC with a negative outlook.
-The Association's Series 1998C Subordinate Capital Appreciation Bonds have never been rated.
+In August 2008, after consideration of the Association's ongoing deterioration of financial position and the expected debt service payment defaults in January 2010, S&P further downgraded the rating of our Series 1998A Bonds and Series 1998B Bonds to CC with a negative outlook.
+In November 2009, S&P lowered the rating to C from CC and placed the rating on CreditWatch with negative implications.
+Upon the payment default in January 2010, S&P downgraded the rating of our Series 1998A Bonds and Series 1998B Bonds from C to D. Neither S&P nor either of the other two national rating agencies rates the Series 1998C Subordinate Capital Appreciation Bonds.

 The Association is required to furnish to the Trustee an annual inspection report of the Southern Connector by the Association Engineer.
 Copies of the reports are to be filed with the Trustee.
-The latest report of the Association's Engineer was prepared in December 2008 and was delivered to the Trustee.
+The 2008 report of the Association's Engineer was prepared in 2009 and was delivered to the Trustee.
 This report noted certain physical deficiencies in the condition of the Southern Connector, some of which have been corrected by SCDOT since that report.
-As of the date this management's discussion and analysis was written, an updated Engineer's Report was in progress, and was expected to be filed with the Trustee by July 1, 2009.
+The 2009 report of the Association's Engineer was recently completed and delivered to the Trustee in June 2010.
+This report continued to note certain physical deficiencies in the condition of the Southern Connector.
 You may request a copy of the report by contacting the Association or the Trustee.

 As stated above in the "Economic Factors" section, the Trustee delivered to the Association a notice dated January 23, 2008, stating that an event of default on the Bonds had occurred.
-In the notice, the Trustee acknowledged and reserved its remedies provided in the Master Indenture, but did not identify which, if any, actions were to be taken on behalf of the bondholders.
+In the notice, the Trustee acknowledged and reserved its remedies provided in the Master Indenture, but did not identify which, if any, actions were to be taken on behalf of the Bondholders.
 The Trustee sent a letter to the Association dated May 6, 2009, advising that the event of default declared in its letter of January 23, 2008, had not been waived or cured and reserved the Trustee's rights and remedies under the Master Indenture.
-As of the date this management's discussion and analysis was written, we have received no communications from the Trustee indicating any intent to initiate proceedings under the Master Indenture.
-Unless the Association is successful in restructuring the Bonds before January 1, 2010, the Association expects there will be insufficient toll revenues and funds in the Reserve Fund to fully pay principal and interest owing on the Senior and Subordinate Bonds on that date.
+Another event of default occurred on January 1, 2010, when the Association failed to pay debt service on its Bonds.